ShaunJPartridge/Data-Analytics-Portfolio/SQL/Warehouse Performance Analysis/README.md

 |![](pics/avg-time-between-orders-1.png)|![](pics/avg-time-between-orders-2.png)|![](pics/avg-time-between-orders-3.png)|
 |---|---|---|

-There are 2,721 returning customers; avg days between orders ranges from 0.0 - 348.0; Customers with more orders have less days between orders
+There are 2,721 returning customers; Average number of days between orders range from 0.0 - 348.0; Customers with more orders have less days between orders

 Get the customer return frequency over the year